rydmike/flex_color_scheme/README.md

 sub themes are typically further modified.
 Additionally, the following sub themes are also no longer null, which they are in the vanilla version:

+- `ThemeData.iconTheme`
-- ThemeData.iconTheme
+- `ThemeData.primaryIconTheme`
-- ThemeData.primaryIconTheme
+- `ThemeData.textButtonTheme`
-- ThemeData.textButtonTheme
+- `ThemeData.elevatedButtonTheme`
-- ThemeData.elevatedButtonTheme
+- `ThemeData.outlinedButtonTheme`
-- ThemeData.outlinedButtonTheme
+- `ThemeData.toggleButtonsTheme`
-- ThemeData.toggleButtonsTheme
+- `ThemeData.floatingActionButtonTheme`
-- ThemeData.floatingActionButtonTheme
+- `ThemeData.cardTheme`
-- ThemeData.cardTheme
+- `ThemeData.popupMenuTheme`
-- ThemeData.popupMenuTheme
+- `ThemeData.dialogTheme`
-- ThemeData.dialogTheme
+- `ThemeData.timePickerTheme`
-- ThemeData.timePickerTheme
+- `ThemeData.snackBarTheme`
-- ThemeData.snackBarTheme
+- `ThemeData.bottomSheetTheme`
-- ThemeData.bottomSheetTheme
+- `ThemeData.navigationBarTheme`

-If you want to add custom sub-themes and keep the already existing modified properties in `ThemeData` intact, you cannot use just a `copyWith` using a sub theme constructor, you have to use the sub-theme instance from the current `ThemeData`, and the `copyWith` on it, assign it to the sub theme in the `copyWith` on the `ThemeData`.
+If you want to add custom sub-themes and keep the already existing modified properties in `ThemeData` intact, you cannot use just a `copyWith` using a sub theme constructor.
+You have to use the sub-theme instance from the current `ThemeData`, and the `copyWith` on it, assign it to the sub theme in the `copyWith` on the `ThemeData`.
 This is the same way that you would modify `ThemeData` when you create scoped ThemeData inside your